vivekrungta01/vimeo/README.md

 #Vimeo user information store and seach with filter

-**Assignment Objective:** To pull information from Vimeo users and provide a basic front-end to search various attributes of those users.
+**Assignment Objective:** To pull information from Vimeo users and provide a basic front-end to searrch various attributes of those users.

 There is two parts in this assignment :